-My name is Joshua P. Preston and I was raised in Montevideo, MN, and couldn’t be prouder of where I’m from: western Minnesota.
+My name is Joshua P. Preston and I was raised in Montevideo, MN.
 Leaving high school a year early, I attended the University of Minnesota, Morris, where I spent the first semester sleeping out of my car (later, a horse barn).
-In 2013 I graduated with a bachelor’s degree in Political Science (Theory) and History (American), with honors.
+In 2013, I graduated with a bachelor’s degree in Political Science (Theory) and History (American), with honors.

 As a student I spent two semesters as a Teaching Assistant (Introduction to U.S. History), served as a student representative to the Board of Regents, and with two years of experienced under my belt served three months as the chairman of the Student Senate, which represents all 67,000+ UMN students across five campuses.
 In 2012, as chairman, the student senate ruffled some conservative feathers by pushing and passing a resolution encouraging the University of Minnesota to stand for marriage equality.
 Unfortunately, I lost reelection to a full-term as that body’s chairman (by a landslide).
 This prompted me to spend my senior year of college doing independent studies, living out of my car and relying upon the help of those with an empty couch.

 I ran off to the Jack Kerouac School’s Summer Writing Program (Boulder, CO) before spending the fall studying at the Initiative on Neuroscience and the Law (Houston, TX).
 In Spring 2013 I loitered at the University of Minnesota, Twin Cities, and was awarded a Mondale Research Fellowship through the Humphrey School of Public Affairs (for something else, not the loitering).

 - In 2010 I was selected to attend the first National Rural Youth Assembly in Santa Fe, NM.
 That same year I was invited to attend the Clinton Global Initiative University in Miami, FL.